ThePapaw/psmc-19/README.md

 2. Install as you would any other apk file.

-The ADDONS hosted here were created, forked or modded and/or themed for using with PSMC.
+The ADDONS hosted here were created, forked or modded and/or themed for using with PSMC-19.
 They also work fine with Kodi 19 unless otherwise stated.
 They include:

-• <B>PSMC Maintenance Tools</B> (Maintenance Program)<BR>
+• <B>PSMC Maintenance</B> (Maintenance Program)<BR>
 Features include: Auto delete of cache at start up (optional), notifies when packages and thumbs reach a set amount of wasted storage space (you can set and change sizes), cuts down on your devices read/writes on the ROM.
 Also has many Backup/Restore Options, Speed test, IP check and other features.
 Again, please give credit to their respective developers.

 • <B>PSMC SKINS</B> have been themed and or modded for use with PSMC-19.
 They will work with Kodi 19 and other Kodi forks.